kostajh/Urban-Airship-API/README.txt

-This Drupal module provides an API to interact with Urban Airship.
+## This module is deprecated

+There is a newer version of the Urban Airship API.
+Please don't use this in your projects.